illlustr/NAIIVE/content/_index.md

   {{< hextra/feature-card
     title="Application"
     icon="device-tablet"
-    subtitle="Get the apps you desire or request one, ranging from simple utilities to complex solutions."
+    subtitle="Get the apps you desire or request one, from simple utilities to complex solutions."
   >}}
   {{< hextra/feature-card
     title="Video Game"
     icon="puzzle"
-    subtitle="a structured form of play, for entertainment or used as an educational tool."
+    subtitle="Get or request structured form of play, Whether for entertainment or used as an educational tool."
   >}}
   {{< hextra/feature-card
     title="Multi-platform"
     icon="badge-check"
-    subtitle="Augmented or Virtual Reality, Web, PWA, Windows, MacOS, Linux, Android, IOS, Console, you name it!."
+    subtitle="Augmented or Virtual Reality, Web, PWA, Windows, MacOS, Linux, Android, IOS, Console, you name it."
   >}}
   {{< hextra/feature-card
     title="Continuous Support"